 • Phase 1 studies also suggest good safety margins for a number of possible indications such as stroke, SAH and acute severe pain

-Phase 1 studies of NP10679 have been completed, and we expect to begin Phase 2 studies in SAH in 2023.
+Phase 1 studies of NP10679 have been completed, and FDA approval of Phase 2 trial design is currently being sought.